Welcome

 1887 Hyde Road

-Team captain Kenneth McKenzie is said to have discovered this derelict land off Hyde Road and Bennett Street, which was owned by the Manchester, Sheffield & Lincolnshire Railway Company.
+Team captain Kenneth McKenzie is reputed to have discovered this derelict land off Hyde Road and Bennett Street, which was owned by the Manchester, Sheffield & Lincolnshire Railway Company.
 It was subsequently rented and developed into a football ground by the newly named Ardwick AFC.
-The adjacent Hyde Road Hotel became club headquarters and provided changing facilities for the players.
-Hemmed in with a single track railway line running close to the most northerly corner of the pitch, and frequently overcrowded, the club would soon outgrow this ground, but it was much loved by those who attended.
-City’s first two seasons as England’s best supported team took place here during the seasons 1910/11, when attendances averaged 26,000, and an average of 21,000 during 1914/15.
+The adjacent Hyde Road Hotel became club headquarters and initially provided changing facilities for the players.

+Hemmed in with a single track railway line running close to the most northerly corner of the pitch, and frequently overcrowded, the club would outgrow this ground, but it was much loved by those who attended.
+City’s first two seasons as England’s best supported team took place here during the seasons 1910/11, when attendances averaged 24,725 and an average of 20,525 during 1914/15.
 This was the last complete league season before regionalised league and cup games were played due to WWI.
 During WWI Hyde Road was commandeered by the military for the purpose of stabling horses prior to action on the battlefield.
 The pitch was still used for matches and City even managed to win three championships during the war, namely the War League (Lancashire Section) 1915/16, War Subsidiary Tournament (Southern Section) 1915/16 and War Subsidiary Tournament in 1918/19.

 Manchester United had built their ‘United Ground’- later named Old Trafford, which was opened in February 1910 with a capacity of 80,000.
 The site of this new ground was on the west side of the city.
 It was twice the size of Hyde Road but it had no adverse effect on City’s attendances, and the atmosphere at Hyde Road on a matchday was never an issue.
 In fact City had a reputation for noisy crowds from the very first season at the ground, with musical instruments such as bugles and drums sounding as attacks mounted, and on big occasions even fancy dress would be worn.
 The 80,000 Old Trafford capacity proved unattainable, and the stadium was never filled for a United game until capacity was reduced by around a quarter following modernisation approximately half a century later.
-Hyde Road with all its shortcomings averaged larger crowds, as well as cover for 35,000 supporters in Edwardian times.
+Hyde Road with all its shortcomings averaged larger crowds, as well as cover for at least 35,000 supporters in Edwardian times.
 Old Trafford never provided similar for its supporters until the 1960s.

-A mysterious fire destroyed the Grandstand at Hyde Road during the night of 6th November 1920, just months after a visit by HM King George V. Various theories have emerged of who or what was responsible and we cover this fire in detail on page 4.
+A mysterious fire destroyed the 1898 wooden Grandstand at Hyde Road during the night of 6th November 1920, just months after a visit by HM King George V. Various theories have emerged of who or what was responsible and we cover this fire in detail on page four.
 The fire did force the club to act however, and a move to a new stadium in south Manchester beckoned.
-After vacating Hyde Road, the land was used for many years by the tramways, then it became part of a bus depot, and later becoming a container storage site.
-Today, it is earmarked for new housing to cover the entire site.
-The Hyde Road Hotel was demolished in 2001 some years after being renamed ‘The City Gates’ and managed by former player George Heslop.
-Sadly, it remains an undeveloped plot.
-Once again, no trace of the important role this ground played in the history of MCFC, here at Hyde Road.
+Some temporary cover was put in place after the fire with wooden seating quickly installed within part of the Stone Yard Stand.
+During the summer of 1921, a stand which is believed to be the Galloway End, was sold along with several turnstiles to Halifax Town FC.
+It was dismantled, transported, rebuilt and reconfigured into a conventional pitched roof stand centrally alongside the Shay Ground pitch.
+It still exists today beside a 1927 extension built by Booths of Bolton (Booths built the Kippax Street Stand in 1957 at Maine Road).
+After City had vacated Hyde Road in 1923, the land was used for many years by the tramways, then it became part of a bus depot, and later becoming a container storage site.

 1923 Maine Road